baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-configure-ssh-public-key-authentication.md

 Tags: Public Key Authentication, Security
 Slug: howto-configure-ssh-public-key-authentication
 Author: Jeff Irland
-Image: draft-stamp.png
+Image: how-to.jpg
-Summary: bla bla bla bla bla bla
-Public key authentication is an alternative and more secure means of identifying yourself to a login server, instead of typing a password.
+Summary: Public key authentication is an alternative and more secure means of identifying yourself to a login server, instead of typing a password.
 It is more secure and more flexible, but more involved in its set-up.
-It can also be used to provide a password-less login experiance when using SSH and it can authenticate the system your loging into, thereby assuring your not being spoofed.
+It can also be used to provide a password-less login experience when using SSH and it can authenticate the system your logging into, thereby assuring your not being spoofed.

 <a href="http://www.openssh.com/">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="OpenSSH is for remote login with the SSH protocol.
 It encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
 In addition, OpenSSH provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options." alt="open ssh" src="{filename}/images/openssh-logo.png" width="194" height="191" />